Timothy Tymkovich

-Timothy Michael Tymkovich (born November 2, 1956) is the United States circuit judge of the United States Court of Appeals for the Tenth Circuit.
+Timothy Michael Tymkovich (born November 2, 1956) is an American lawyer who has served as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit since 2003; serving as chief judge from 2015 to 2022.
+In November 2023, he was designated by Chief Justice John Roberts to serve as a judge of the United States Foreign Intelligence Surveillance Court of Review.

 Early life and education

 Born in Denver, Colorado, Tymkovich is a third-generation Coloradan.
 His great-grandfather emigrated from Ukraine to the United States via Ellis Island and worked as a miner.

 Tymkovich graduated from Colorado College in 1979 with a Bachelor of Arts.
 He then attended the University of Colorado Law School, where he was an editor of the University of Colorado Law Review.
 He graduated in 1982 with a Juris Doctor degree.

 Career

 After law school, Tymkovich was a law clerk for chief justice William Erickson of the Colorado Supreme Court from 1982 to 1983.
 From 1983 to 1991, Tymkovich worked in private practice in Denver and Washington, D.C.
 In 1991, Colorado Attorney General Gale Norton appointed him Solicitor General of the State of Colorado.

 Tymkovich served in that position until 1996, arguing several cases in front of the Supreme Court of the United States.
 Most notably, in Romer v.
 Evans (1996), he unsuccessfully argued that Colorado's Amendment 2 (which revoked local legal protections for members of the LGBT community) was not unconstitutional under the Fourteenth Amendment's Equal Protection Clause.
 He then returned to private practice in Denver.